ory/sdk/clients/kratos/dart/doc/AdminApi.md

 Get Registration Flow

 This endpoint returns a registration flow's context with, for example, error details and other information.
-More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).
+More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```dart